Blake Museum: History of the building

 The building is believed to be the birthplace of Robert Blake, General at Sea.
 It was built in the late 15th or early 16th century, and has been designated by English Heritage as a grade II* listed building.
 The three-storey two-bay structure is built of limestone with some hamstone and a mixture of English bond and Flemish bond brickwork.
 Some of the ceilings are original including one of six panels divided by chamfered beams and a roundel in the middle of each panel.
 One of the fireplaces has a Tudor oak lintel.
 In the mid C19 the building was occupied by George Parker (1796–1888) Customs Officer, historian and author.

 The collection

 The museum was founded in 1926 by Bridgwater Borough Council, and its collecting area covered from East and West Huntspill in the North to Thurloxton in the South and from Ashcott and Burrowbridge in the East to beyond Nether Stowey in the West.
 This was the area of the Bridgwater Rural District Council.
 In 1974, the assets of the borough council were absorbed by Sedgemoor District Council, which ran the museum until 2009, when it could no longer afford to do so: the museum was then returned to the ownership of the town council.

+From its inception until its return to the town council in 2009, the Museum was managed by paid curators assisted by volunteers.
+After the handover, volunteers undertook an extensive programme of renovation.
+This involved making repairs to the structure, rewiring, and redecorating.
+WiFi was also installed throughout the building.
+Wooden display cases were replaced by those of modern design with LED lighting, and artefact descriptions were written in a consistent typeface.
+Once complete the museum has been managed by honorary curators, assisted by volunteers.
+Volunteers have also maintained and funded the museum garden, as well as carrying out minor maintenance work, such as decorating.